sreeharimenon1994/job_market_classifier/README.md

 Arguments:

 * `--title` default: "machine learning"
-* `--threshold` default: 0.5, Minimum similarity required.
+* `--threshold` default: 0.5, minimum similarity required
-* `--top` default: 5, Number of top results to be show
+* `--top` default: 5, number of top results to be show

 Scrapper:

     python scrapper.py

-It uses Selenium to scrape data with chrome driver.
+The scrapper collects data from [indeed.com](https://www.indeed.co.uk/jobs?q=london&l=norwich) for different cities like london, glasgow, birmingham, manchester etc. It uses Selenium to scrape data with chrome driver.
 Chrome browser is necessary for it to work.
-The scrapper collects data from [indeed.com](https://www.indeed.co.uk/jobs?q=london&l=norwich) for different cities like london, glasgow, birmingham, manchester etc.

 ## Installation